 Sleep is perhaps the most important factor of all in your health, as it directly impacts nearly every aspect of it.

-In a 2007 poll conducted by the National Sleep Foundation1, 42% of Americans maintained that getting enough sleep is more important to their health and well-being, or at least equally as important, as diet and exercise is.
+In a 2007 poll conducted by the National Sleep Foundation1, 42% of Americans maintained that getting enough sleep is more important to their health and well-being, or at least equally as important, as diet and exercise.

-And those who reported not getting enough sleep said they were on average 49% more likely to find themselves unable to engage in exercise, leisure activities, work well and efficiently, eat healthy and have sex.
+And those who reported not getting enough sleep said they were on average 49% more likely to find themselves unable to engage in exercise, and leisure activities, work well and efficiently, eat healthily, and have sex.